Between 1980 and 1991 I worked for

 a state-of-the-art simulation of biological cognition which combines my

-database design experience and in-depth understanding of cognition with International
+database design experience and in-depth understanding of cognition with

-network nature of the mind's long-, medium-, and short-term memory systems the Konrad software offers clients and
+the semantic network nature of the mind's long-, medium-, and short-term memory

-subjects.
-Project Konrad is animated
+in living subjects.
+Project Konrad is

-copy at the end of each run telling you how it did what it did.
+of each run telling you how it did what it did.

 Aneurin is

-a work-in-progress online encyclopaedia on the theme of humankind at war,
+a work-in-progress online encyclopaedia on the theme

-takes an issue of philosophical interest [what is bravery, say, and can it be
+War.
+Each essay takes an issue of philosophical interest [what is bravery, say,

-taught], and then seeks explanatory insight in the cognitive science
+and can it be taught], and then seeks explanatory insight in the cognitive

-millions who suffered at its hands to use its centenary years for this very
+the millions who suffered at its hands to use its centenary years for this very

 purpose.